Mt. San Antonio College to UCSB

 Frequently Asked Questions

 What GPA do I need to transfer from Mt.
-San Antonio College to UCSB for Biology?
+SAC to UCSB Biology?

-Which courses should I take first at Mt.
-SAC if I plan to transfer to UCSB as a Biology major?
+Which courses do I take at Mt.
+SAC to prepare for UCSB Biology?

 Explore More